vikstrous/blog/content/posts/tstemporal-a-type-safe-temporal-go-sdk-wrapper.md

 Are you using [Temporal](temporal.io) and writing workflows in Go using their Go SDK?
 If so, I have something for you.
 Otherwise feel free to skip this blog post.

-I crated a type-safe wrapper around the Temporal Go SDK called [tstemporal](https://github.com/vikstrous/tstemporal).
-It helps you avoid many common mistakes when working with temporal workflows.
+I created a type-safe wrapper around the Temporal Go SDK called [tstemporal](https://github.com/vikstrous/tstemporal).
+It helps you avoid many common mistakes when working with Temporal workflows.

 The native SDK is powerful and flexible.
-This wrapper is not powerful and not flexible, but it's opinionated and safe.
-Here are some of the guarantees provided.
+Although this wrapper sacrifices some power and flexibility, it offers safety through its opinionated design.

 Workers: